Children's programming on the American Broadcasting Company: History

-The Schoolhouse Rock! era (1973–1996)
+Early programming (1950–1996)

+In August 1950, the American Broadcasting Company (ABC) produced and aired its first Saturday morning children's shows, Acrobat Ranch and Animal Clinic.

-The crown jewel of the network's children's programming lineup was the award-winning Schoolhouse Rock! series of educational shorts, which mixed original songs and animation with lessons on basic school subjects such as mathematics, science, and history.
-The series aired from 1973 to 1985, before going on what turned out to be a temporary hiatus prior to its return to ABC's Saturday morning schedule in 1992.
-New episodes concerning money were released from 1994 to 1996.
-Schoolhouse Rock! was one of several animated interstitials that aired during this era, others included Time for Timer and The Bod Squad, both of which were discontinued in the 1980s.
+From 1973 to 1985, ABC aired the award-winning Schoolhouse Rock! series of educational shorts as interstitials.
+The shorts mixed original songs and animation with lessons on basic school subjects such as mathematics, science, and history.
+It returned to ABC's Saturday morning schedule in 1992, and a fifth season was released from 1994 to 1996.
+Schoolhouse Rock! was one of several animated interstitials that aired during this time; others included Time for Timer and The Bod Squad, both of which were discontinued in the 1980s.

+In 1986, ABC made a brief effort to shift its program block to target younger audiences with lighter fare such as Little Clowns of Happytown and The Care Bears Family, shows that were strongly influenced by the consulting firm Q5, which heavily sanitized the scripts.
+By 1988, the network had fallen to a distant third in the ratings, a problem that ABC executives blamed on the people meter, which had recently been introduced as an audience measurement tool and which ABC believed young children were not capable of operating.
+ABC responded to the crash by eliminating almost all of its preschool programming and replacing it with programs capable of appealing to a whole family audience, most successfully with The New Adventures of Winnie the Pooh and reviving the Scooby-Doo franchise with A Pup Named Scooby-Doo.

-At the start of the 1991–92 season, around the same time that ABC launched I Love Saturday Night – a block that was inspired by the success of ABC's Friday night TGIF sitcom block (the former of which ultimately ended after several weeks due to low ratings), executive producer Jim Janicek also brought the hosted programming block concept to Saturday mornings, under the brand More Cool TV.
+At the start of the 1991–92 season, executive producer Jim Janicek brought the hosted programming block concept, one that he had successfully implemented in the Friday night time slot with TGIF, to Saturday mornings, under the brand More Cool TV.
 Stars from live-action series aired as part of the Saturday morning lineup, most notably including the cast of ABC's Land of the Lost revival, hosted interstitials every half-hour during the block.
-The MCTV segments at times were several seconds shorter than those shot for TGIF and I Love Saturday Night.
-While an opening sequence and custom last-segment show bumpers were included, the theme music used was the instrumental version of ABC's 1991 America's Watching campaign.
-The MCTV concept was soon abandoned, although not as quickly as I Love Saturday Night.

-From 1992 to 1995 (during the latter half of the show's run, and for at most until a year after it was canceled), short 30-second segments from America's Funniest People (a spin-off of the long-running America's Funniest Home Videos), which were branded as America's Funniest Kids, ran within commercial breaks during the ABC Saturday morning lineup.
+From 1992 to 1995, short 30-second segments from America's Funniest People, which were branded as America's Funniest Kids, ran within commercial breaks during the ABC Saturday morning lineup.
 These would usually consist of excerpts from longer segments, usually featuring young children telling jokes or engaging in stunts.